tmpvar/tmpvar.com/content/poc/isosurface-extraction/index.md

     "Only cases 5,10 should have multiple connections" );

-  // Average, bilinear interpolate, or sample SDF const f32 centerValue = GetCellCenterValue();
+  // Asymptote Intersection or SDF Sampling const f32 centerValue = GetCellCenterValue();
   if (IsNegative(centerValue)) {
     PushSegment(edgeConnections[cellCode][0], edgeConnections[cellCode][1]);